ppeble/emissary-ingress.dev/content/en/docs/3.7/topics/running/ambassador.md

 gRPC is a binary HTTP/2-based protocol.
 While this allows high performance, it can be problematic for clients that are unable to speak HTTP/2 (such as JavaScript in many browsers, or legacy clients in difficult-to-update environments).

-The gRPC-HTTP/1.1 bridge can translate HTTP/1.1 calls with `Content-Type: application/grpc` into gRPC calls: $productName$ will perform buffering and translation as necessary.
+The gRPC-HTTP/1.1 bridge can translate HTTP/1.1 calls with `Content-Type: application/grpc` into gRPC calls: Emissary will perform buffering and translation as necessary.
 For more details on the translation process, see the [Envoy gRPC HTTP/1.1 bridge documentation](https://www.envoyproxy.io/docs/envoy/v1.11.2/configuration/http_filters/grpc_http1_bridge_filter.html).

 Likewise, gRPC-Web is a JSON and HTTP-based protocol that allows browser-based clients to take advantage of gRPC protocols.
-The gRPC-Web specification requires a server-side proxy to translate between gRPC-Web requests and gRPC backend services, and $productName$ can fill this role when the gRPC-Web bridge is enabled.
+The gRPC-Web specification requires a server-side proxy to translate between gRPC-Web requests and gRPC backend services, and Emissary can fill this role when the gRPC-Web bridge is enabled.
 For more details on the translation process, see the [Envoy gRPC HTTP/1.1 bridge documentation](https://www.envoyproxy.io/docs/envoy/v1.11.2/configuration/http_filters/grpc_http1_bridge_filter.html); for more details on gRPC-Web itself, see the [gRPC-Web client GitHub repo](https://github.com/grpc/grpc-web).

 ##### Statistics